eugenefvdm/backup-notifier/README.md

 ### Create a Slack App and get the hook URL

-A slack App is the basic neccesity one needs before being able to use a hook.
+A Slack App is the basic neccesity one needs before being able to use a Slack hook.

 Follow the Slack instructions here to create a new App.